Sl0vi/wine-dxvk-guides/supreme-commander-forged-alliance/README.md

 --------------------------------------------------------------------------------

-Videos, menus and gameplay works fine, but certain video settings cause issues and must be set correctly for the games video output to freeze.
+Videos, menus and gameplay works fine, but certain video settings cause issues and must be set correctly for the game's video output not to freeze.

 The game also has a tendency to freeze when trying to exit normally.

-- Do not set fidelity higher than medium.
+- **DO NOT** set fidelity higher than medium.
-- Do not enable Bloom Render.
+- **DO NOT** enable Bloom Render.

 These two settings cause the game's video output to freeze.
 Keep them set as recommended and you should not have any issues during normal gameplay.